-Accord Network is a catalyst for learning, collaboration and building Christ-centered unity around the shared vision of eliminating poverty.
+Accord is a network for learning, collaboration and building unity around the shared vision of eliminating poverty.

-Accord Network serves Christian organizations and churches involved in this vision to achieve the highest standards, principles and effectiveness in relief and development.
+Accord Network helps Christ-centered organizations, churches, and individuals leverage their combined learning to achieve the highest effectiveness in relief and development.

 Accord Network Principles of Integral Mission:

 Our Christian faith is at the center of our identity, motive and manner of being.

 As Christians, our approach to development is viewed and implemented through the lens of our faith as understood through the Holy Bible.
 We are respectful when working with people from various religions, cultures, and backgrounds but not at the expense of our relationship with the living God or witness to the transformation that only Christ can bring.

 We acknowledge the reality and significance of the spiritual realm.

 We celebrate that God is powerfully at work in the world through the Spirit and we humbly accept the invitation to collaborate with Him.
 We stand ready to battle the forces that will oppose this work with all the weapons entrusted to us in Eph.
 6:10-18.

 THE CHURCH IS CENTRAL

 We recognize and respect the local church—the local fellowship of believers as manifested in the community—is central to restoring shalom to the community – physical, emotional, relational and spiritual health and wholeness.
 Our work strengthens the local fellowship of believers and is strengthened by it.
 Where there is no church, we work to represent the global church in a faithful manner, bringing salt and light to the community.